themeetingpoint/themeetingpoint.github.io/events.md

 title: Events
 permalink: /events/
 image: /assets/tmpppl.jpg
+top: 60
 ---

 The Meeting Point offers workshops and trainings adapted to the needs and interests of our multifaceted communities and selves.
 Please see below for upcoming and past events.

 ## Upcoming Events
+There are currently no upcoming events, please check back soon!

+## Past Events

 ### The Meeting Point's Ten Year Anniversary Party!
 Sunday, March 31, 2019<br>
 5pm - 9pm<br>
 Bella Luna & The Milky Way<br>